-Branch Matters Considered Infrastructure Comment and assessment of vehicle access, driveway and parking Services in accordance with Part 2.5, DCP 2021.
-Water and Comments in relation to development over and in the vicinity of the Wastewater sewer main.
+Branch Matters Considered Infrastructure Services Original proposal referred for comment in respect to vehicle access, driveway and parking in accordance with Part 2.5 of the DCP (proposal not supported) Amended proposal of 6 February 2025 providing for increased front setback referred for comment in respect to vehicle access, stormwater & flood planning area (proposal supported subject to conditions - see below).
+Water and Comments in relation to development over and in the vicinity Wastewater of the sewer main.
 Planning Comments in relation to the compliance of the proposed garage with Part 6.4.7 DCP 2021.